openfoodfacts/openfoodfacts-server/docs/how-to-guides/using-pages-from-openfoodfacts-web.md

 - if you are using docker,
   you can set the `WEB_LANG_PATH` env variable to a relative or absolute path leading to openfoodfacts-web lang directory.
-- else, make symlink `lang` points to openfoodfacts-web lang directory.
+- else, make symlink `lang` point to openfoodfacts-web lang directory.